If you are looking for information on ferries to Dubrovnik, here you'll find updated timetable to help you plan your travel to Dubrovnik Croatia.

 On this route sails a modern and comfortable car ferry ship 'Dubrovnik' , 130 meters long with 148 cabins with a total of 457 beds and 384 airline seat.
 It takes 10 hours of sailing between Dubrovnik to Bari.

 This international ferry line N° 54 runs all the year around between Italy and Croatia from two weekly crossing in winter period up to 6 weekly crossing in high season (July and August).
-Here you can check downloadable ferry's schedule for 2016.
+Here you can check downloadable ferry's schedule for 2018 and 2018 price list for passengers and cars.

 Frankly speaking you don't need a car to visit Dubrovnik or its surroundings.
 In fact there are no car ferries to Dubrovnik from Split or Korcula island.
 On the map below , you can notice only one local ferry connecting.